 ESG reporting frameworks and standards are in something of a state of flux.
 There's no single standard for ESG reporting -- nor is there likely to be, as much as that would simplify the reporting landscape.
 But several standards bodies have merged and are consolidating their frameworks, making the list of relevant ones a moving target.
 The following is a list of some of the most prominent ESG frameworks and where they now stand:

 - IFRS Sustainability Disclosure Standards.
-These are new standards being developed by the International Sustainability Standards Board (ISSB), which was set up in 2021 by the International Financial Reporting Standards (IFRS) Foundation.
-The IFRS standards will build on the existing SASB Standards and also supersede the CDSB Framework following the consolidation of the organizations responsible for those two frameworks into the IFRS Foundation in 2022.
+These are new standards developed by the International Sustainability Standards Board (ISSB), which was set up in 2021 by the International Financial Reporting Standards (IFRS) Foundation.
+The IFRS standards build on the existing SASB Standards and also supersede the CDSB Framework following the consolidation of the organizations responsible for those two frameworks into the IFRS Foundation in 2022.
 The goal is to create a unified set of disclosure standards that can be used globally to report ESG data to investors.
 The ISSB is working on two sets of requirements: one for general disclosures of sustainability-related financial information and the other for disclosing specific information about climate-related risks and opportunities.
-The organization said it expects to issue the first version of the standards around the middle of 2023.
+The organization issued the first version of both standards in June 2023.

 - SASB Standards.
 Originally developed by the Sustainability Accounting Standards Board and released in 2018, the SASB Standards contain specifications on disclosing financially material sustainability information across 77 industries.
 The framework lists subsets of relevant ESG issues for each industry, including markets for different IT products and services.
 It was the most popular choice for evaluating the ESG programs of IT suppliers among 400 IT professionals surveyed in 2022 by TechTarget's Enterprise Strategy Group division -- cited by 66% of the respondents as a relevant framework for their organization.
 In 2021, SASB was consolidated into the Value Reporting Foundation, which then was absorbed by the IFRS Foundation in 2022.
-The SASB Standards remain available for use, although the IFRS Foundation says they'll eventually be replaced by its new standards.
+The SASB Standards currently remain available for use, although the IFRS Foundation says they'll eventually be replaced by its new standards.